unicode-org/cldr/docs/ldml/tr35-general.md

 Where the unit of measurement is one of the [International System of Units (SI)](https://physics.nist.gov/cuu/Units/units.html), the short and narrow forms will typically use the international symbols, such as “mm” for millimeter.
 They may, however, be different if that is customary for the language or locale.
 For example, in Russian it may be more typical to see the Cyrillic characters “мм”.

 Units are included for translation even where they are not typically used in a particular locale, such as kilometers in the US, or inches in Germany.
-This is to account for use by travelers and specialized domains, such as the German “̌Fernseher von 32 bis 55 Zoll (80 bis 140 cm)” for TV screen size in inches and centimeters.
+This is to account for use by travelers and specialized domains, such as the German “Fernseher von 32 bis 55 Zoll (80 bis 140 cm)” for TV screen size in inches and centimeters.

 For temperature, there is a special unit `<unit type="temperature-generic">`, which is used when it is clear from context whether Celcius or Fahrenheit is implied.